 Some general managers advance to higher level managerial or executive positions.
 Company training programs, executive development programs, and certification can often benefit managers or executives hoping to advance.
 Chief executive officers often become a member of the board of directors.

 Top executives may complete a certification program through the Institute of Certified Professional Managers to earn the Certified Manager (CM) credential.
 To become a CM, candidates must meet education and experience requirements and pass three exams.

 Although not mandatory, certification can show management competency and potential leadership skills.
 Certification can also help those seeking advancement or can give jobseekers a competitive edge.

 Communication skills.
 Top executives must be able to communicate clearly and persuasively.
 They must effectively discuss issues and negotiate with others, direct subordinates, and explain their policies and decisions to those within and outside the organization.

 Decision-making skills.
 Top executives need decision-making skills when setting policies and managing an organization.
 They must assess different options and choose the best course of action, often daily.

 Leadership skills.
-Top executives must be able to lead a successful organization by coordinating policies, people, and resources.
+Top executives must be able to lead an organization successfully by coordinating policies, people, and resources.

 Management skills.
 Top executives must organize and direct the operations of an organization.
 For example, they must manage business plans, employees, and budgets.